 1. Remove Loose Paper Using a Utility Knife

-You’ll surely have some ragged or hanging paper left from the tear, so use a razor or utility knife to remove it.
+You’ll surely have some ragged or hanging paper left when you begin to repair torn drywall paper, so use a razor or utility knife to remove it.
 The edges of the tear should be smooth against the wall.

 2. Important: Seal the Exposed Gypsum

 The gypsum will absorb moisture from latex paints, so you must seal it to prevent blisters.
 You can use some drywall primer and sealer or even old oil-based paint that you told yourself you’d use or throw out but haven’t done either.

 Use a putty knife to spread a thin layer of joint compound (drywall mud) over the area.
 More than just filling the torn area, drywall mud creates a new surface.
 As you continue to repair your torn drywall paper, make sure the joint compound extends roughly an inch or so past the edges of the tear.
 Apply the mud as evenly as possible.
 It may still look uneven or pock-marked, especially if you’ve never done this before.
 Not to worry—read on.

 4. Sand the Area

 It’s common to use fine sandpaper such as 120 grit to sand the area.
 For larger areas, you can turn to a bigger tool like the Hart 20V random orbit sander.
 We’ve even used an oscillating multi-tool with a sanding accessory.